 - Sprinkle some millet flour over wax or parchment paper, and roll out the dough over the paper until it’s about 12-14 inches in diameter.
 Optional: cut any jagged edges off for a smoother look.

-- Place each rolled-out disc of dough on a parchment-lined baking sheet.
+- Place the rolled-out disc of dough on a parchment-lined baking sheet.

 - Pulse the sugar and dried lavender in a food processor until the lavender is finely ground.